box/developer.box.com/guides/tooling/sdks/index.md

 ## Next generation SDKs

-The latest generation Box Python SDK and Box Typescript SDK are designed to elevate the developer experience and streamline your integration with the Box Content Cloud.
+The latest generation Box Python SDK, Box Typescript SDK and .NET SDK are designed to elevate the developer experience and streamline your integration with the Box Content Cloud.

 <Message type='notice'>

-New Typescript and Python SDKs are in a Public Beta phase.
+.NET SDK is in a Public Beta phase.

 </Message>